marcosdelgado0408/servico_de_rede/README.md

 # servico_de_rede
-aplication that provides a network service, using http protocol.
+Aplication that provides a network service, using http protocol.

 The intermediate application betwen the client and the server, should verify if the html requested, using protocol http, is not malicious, searching